Morwenn/poplar-heap/README.md

 this function, so it will be left as an exercise to the reader.

 ### Top-down `make_heap` implementation

+TODO: move first part to "anatomy of a poplar"

 One of my first ideas to implement `make_heap` without storing iterators was to implement the function in a top-down
 fashion: we know the size of the poplar heap to build, which means that we know the size of the poplars that will